This post covers everything you need to know about the Cherry Blossom Festival for 2024.

-Take a Taxi/Uber
+Take a Taxi/Ube/Lyft

-If all of the above options sound too complicated or tiresome, treat yourself to a cab or hail an Uber.
+If all of the above options sound too complicated or tiresome, treat yourself to a cab or hail an Uber/Lyft.

 Use our guide to find some of the best places and best times to view the Cherry Blossoms.

-From engagement shoots and wedding poses, families and pets, you get to be part of some of the most memorable photos of another.
+From engagement shoots and wedding poses to families and pets, you get to be part of some of the most memorable photos of one another.

 You'll find the most people along the Tidal Basin.
-The Tidal Basin has a sidewalk that borders the water the nearly wraps around the edge of entire thing featuring the Dr. Martin Luther King Jr Memorial, Franklin Delano Roosevelt Memorial, George Mason Memorial and Thomas Jefferson Memorial.
+The Tidal Basin has a sidewalk that borders the water that nearly wraps around the edge of the entire thing featuring the Dr. Martin Luther King Jr Memorial, Franklin Delano Roosevelt Memorial, George Mason Memorial, and Thomas Jefferson Memorial.